adrianN/adrianN.github.io/markdown/linear_optimization/intro.markdown

 Let's introduce a mathematical model of a diet.
 We have $i$ types of food and each foodstuff has $m$ different features, e.g. calories, price, different vitamins, etc. A diet, that is, a solution to our problem, consists of $x_i$ (kilograms) of food $i$ (say per month).
 The $x_i$ are the variables we want to find.

-We want to optimize the price of our diet, so our objective function is the sum of the amount of food $i$, $x_i$, times the cost, cost($i$), for $i=1,\ldots, n$.
+We want to optimize the price of our diet, so our objective function is the sum of the amount, $x_i$, of food $i$, times the cost, cost($i$), for $i=1,\ldots, n$.
 This is a linear function, because we don't multiply two or more variables with each other.
 The cost of food $i$ is not a variable, it's just a number.

 The cheapest diet is a starvation diet where you don't eat anything, but of course we want a diet that is cheap and nutritious, so we need to constrain our solution.
 To do so we can introduce a number of constraints.
 Things like